Ghosh-95/Namaste-React/02_Ignite-the-App/README.md

 React is 'React' because:
 >- It 'reacts' quickly to changes without reloading the whole webpage.
->- It uses `virtual DOM` to efficiently update parts of an webpage.
+>- It uses `virtual DOM` to efficiently updae parts of an webpage.
 >- It's built around components that 'reacts' and update.

 ### Q5.
 What is crossorigin in script tag?

 `crossorigin` HTML attribute sets the mode of the request to and HTTPS `CORS` request.

-**CORS**: CORS is used to manage cross-origin requests.
+`CORS`: CORS is to manage cross-origin requests.
 It stands for `Cross Origin Resource Sharing`, a mechanism that allows a page to request resources from another domains outside of its own.
 I defines a way of how a browser and server can interact to determine whether it is safe to allow the cross-origin request.
 CORS allows servers to specify who can access the assets on the server among other things.

 A cross-origin request request is a request for a resource e.g. stylesheets, iFrames, images, fonts or scripts from another domain.